michaelpallante/nfl_draft_hof_allpro_probowl_models/README.md

 ## Project Goals:

-- Building models with college player statistics to make NFL Draft, Hall of Fame, All-Pro First Team, and Pro Bowl running back projections before they play in the NFL.
+- Using college football player statistics to build predictive models that forecast a running back's NFL Draft, Hall of Fame, All-Pro, and Pro Bowl projections before they play in the NFL.

 ## Summary of Data: